mahmoudhamdyae/Food-Planner/README.md

 # Food Planner

 --------------
-Food Planner is a native Android mobile application that uses Java to help users plan their weekly meals.
+Food Planner is a native Android mobile application that uses Java Programming Language to help users plan their weekly meals.
-<br>It enables users to view a variety of recipes from around the world and provides the ability to view categories, suggest meals, and search for specific meals using various options.

 Application Features:
 --------------------